869 Lexington Avenue, between East 65th and 66th Streets, New York, NY

 Highlighting the December 11 “Ugly Holiday Sweater Party” Pop-Up concert featuring Genghis Barbie.continue reading

-The New Yorker highlights Soundscape America in a preview focused on Ruth Crawford Seeger.continue reading
+The New Yorker highlights Soundscape America, featuring the JACK Quartet, in a preview focused on Ruth Crawford Seeger.continue reading